Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 This file will be removed when executing the `gulp clean` or `gulp clean:templates` tasks and should not be committed to source control.

+See `gulp templates` in [Gulp Tasks](gulp-tasks.md#gulp-templates) and [Base Framework: Views](base-framework.md#views) for more details.

 # lib _(generated)_

 This directory is generated when running the `gulp libs` task.
 It will contain all of the third party libraries for use at runtime.
-It is populated based on `bower.json`.
+It is populated via the Bower package manager using the `bower.json` file.

-See `gulp libs` in [Gulp Tasks](gulp-tasks.md) for more details.
+See `gulp libs` in [Gulp Tasks](gulp-tasks.md#gulp-libs) for more details.

 !!!warning
 	This directory will be removed in when executing the `gulp clean` or `gulp clean:libs` tasks and should not be committed to source control.